fab7/LAB-Data-Science-Blog-Post/Who_Are_The_Rust_Users_In_2023.md

 ## Refining the statistical population of Rust users

 In this study, we were specifically interrested by the status of the professional community of Rust users.
 We therefore restricted the statistical population to **active professional developers**, thus excluding publics such as full-time students, hobbyists, learners and retirees.
-This leads to the following population being considered:
+This led to the following population being considered:

 <p align="center">
   <img src="./images/Active_professional_developers.png" />